Next meeting at 7 pm Tuesday April 21

 Check out our initiatives page to find out more about what we’re doing!

-Chapter meetings are at 7 pm the third Wednesday of the month.
+Chapter meetings are at 7 pm the third Tuesday of the month.
 To accommodate members from different parts of the Portland Metro area and beyond, our meetings are primarily on zoom, with in person social events a few times per year.